Coronavirus continues to disrupt waste and recycling service around the US

 Many companies, including the industry’s largest players, have experienced financial challenges.
 Some have laid off employees as a result, and public sector service providers could face similar pressures in the future.
 Smaller service providers that qualify have received funds from the federal Paycheck Protection Program.
-Staffing limitations, volume shifts and social distancing requirements have caused operational changes across many areas in recent months.
+Staffing limitations, volume shifts and social distancing requirements have caused operational changes across many areas.
 Numerous curbside recycling programs were suspended, container redemption requirements were waived in most states with bottle bills and other environmental policies have changed.

 Use the dropdown to select an entry